Skip to main content

 Biopharma spends $140 billion annually on outsourced intelligence, consulting, and advisory.
 Most of it is unstructured, unverifiable, and non-compounding.
 The industry is paying enterprise prices for artisanal processes.

 AimwellBio is not competing with dashboards.
-It is replacing the entire unstructured intelligence supply chain with a private, validated, continuously learning operating system.
+It is replacing the entire unstructured intelligence supply chain with a private, validated, compounding operating system.
 The TAM is not a feature market.
 It is the decision infrastructure layer beneath every biopharma organization on earth.
 The category is forming now.
 The first system to establish institutional trust at scale becomes the standard.
 That window is measured in quarters, not years.

 $140B addressable market in outsourced biopharma intelligence

-Revenue architecture: Entry ($229) → Expansion ($649) → Enterprise ($8,500–$250K+)
+Revenue architecture: Entry ($279) → Expansion ($449) → Enterprise (sales-assisted)

-Hallucination containment as moat — no competitor has this layer
+Hallucination containment as moat.
+No competitor has this layer

 Institutional memory creates compounding switching costs